 In 2020, we conducted various ‘Co-creating our Future’ conversations with our various stakeholders to envision what we would want to see in every GESPian in six years’ time.
 We are happy to share our revised vision: “Learners with Grit, Citizens with Heart”.
 We want to instil in our students sound values and future-ready skills and competencies so that they can be passionate learners who will persevere on, despite the challenges they face.
 That’s GRIT.
 We want them to learn to care for others and make a difference in the school, family as well as the community they live in.
 That’s the Singapore Spirit we want to develop in our students.

 Educating a student is like growing a tree.
 It takes many years and “many hands” to grow a tree with deep roots.
 That is why we believe in building strong relationships with our parents and community partners to help our students be strongly anchored on sound character and values.
-Together, we grow the tree by providing a safe, supportive and conducive learning environment, and establishing a strong foundation of knowledge, skills and values, so that our students leave us holding their heads high and knowing the future is in their hands.
+Together, we grow the tree by providing a safe, supportive and conducive learning environment, and establishing a strong foundation of knowledge, skills and values.

 The Story of the Butterfly Chrysalis

 I would also like to share with you a wonderful story on the struggle of the butterfly.

 There was a little boy who loved caterpillars.
 One day he found one, took it home and made a home for it.
 He watched this caterpillar every day, making sure it had plenty of food and water.
 One day the caterpillar started creating a cocoon...here it would go through a metamorphosis and become a butterfly.
 This was so exciting that the little boy couldn’t wait to see the butterfly!